Bubka/2FAuth-Docs/docs/index.md

 - Manually add custom 2FA accounts for which no QR is available
 - Edit accounts, even the ones imported from a QR code

+### REST API

+2FAuth provides a REST API which lets you perform most of the those features from any external client.
+Have a look to the [API documentation](/api/) to find out how to use it.

 ## Demo website

 Want to try 2FAuth?
 A demo is available at <https://demo.2fauth.app>